This Tuesday! Parahsat Haman – For sustenance and blessings

-On Tuesday, just before the Shabbat of Beshalach, we have a special prayer called Parashat Ha’man that has a significant connection to sustenance.
+On Tuesday, just before Shabbat Beshalach; we have a special reading called Parashat Haman that has a significant connection to sustenance.

-The ‘Parashat Haman’ is from the Torah portion of Beshalach and it tells the story of the Manna that God brought down from heavens to feed the Israelites in the wilderness.
-The Manna had spiritual qualities and it satisfied every person’s taste.
+The ‘Parashat Haman’ is from the Torah portion of Beshalach, and it tells the story of the Manna that God brought down from the heavens to feed the Israelites in the wilderness.
+The Manna had spiritual qualities, and it satisfied every person’s taste.
 The Israelites received the Manna every day until they reached the borders of the promised land.

 Click here to listen to Parashat Ha’man.
 Below you can watch and listen at the same time. to download the audio file (MP3) to your MP3 player copy this link: https://dailyzohar.com/wp-content/uploads/audio/parashat-haman.mp3